How to Make a Million Dollars in 5 Years [13 Great Ways]

-That amount of cash doesn't mean you can go traveling the world and spending like there's no tomorrow, but you would have enough to maintain a comfortable lifestyle for you and your family.
+That amount of cash doesn't mean you can go traveling the world and spending like there's no tomorrow.
+But you would have a nice household income to maintain a comfortable lifestyle for yourself and your family.

-But maybe you're not willing to wait until you're 65 before you can retire?
+But maybe you're not willing to wait until you're at your retirement age of 65?
 After all, why wait until you're too old to enjoy the money you've squirreled away?

 What if we could show you how to make a million dollars within the next five years?